 Decaf coffee is coffee that has had at least 97% of its caffeine removed through processes like Swiss Water, CO2 processing, or ethyl acetate.
 It retains most of the flavor compounds.

 Decaffeination is a precise process.
 The Swiss Water method, for example, uses only water and a green coffee extract to draw out caffeine without chemicals.
 Many roasters now offer single-origin decafs that rival their caffeinated counterparts.
 In my experience consulting with senior living facilities, the gap between premium decaf and cheap decaf is enormous—residents can taste the difference immediately.
+According to the Specialty Coffee Association (2023), properly processed decaf retains up to 90% of the origin's flavor profile.

 Why Decaf Matters for Retirement Communities